Introduction to Aviation

 last training day: 8:00 am - 4:00 pm

 Coffee breaks and business lunch are included in the course fee.
-At the end of the course, all participants will receive an airsight certificate based on EASA training regulations, which is highly recognized throughout the aviation industry.
+At the end of the course, all participants will receive an airsight certificate based on EASA training regulations, which is highly recognised throughout the aviation industry.

 This course will be held in German.
 Registration